-- 35. This grievance procedure applies to conditions of employment as set forth in this Agreement.
-The following procedures are adopted by the parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 36.
-A grievance is defined as and is limited to an allegation by an employee, a group of employees, or the Union that the SFMTA has failed to implement a condition of employment as specifically set forth in this Agreement. - 37.
-EXCLUSION OF CIVIL SERVICE MATTERS The grievance procedure herein established shall have no application to matters within the jurisdiction of the Civil Service - JULY 1, 2006 2012 JUNE 30, 2012 2014 MOU BETWEEN SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY AND MACHINISTS AND AEROSPACE WORKERS, LOCAL 1414
+- 35. The following procedures are adopted by the parties to provide for the orderly and efficient disposition of grievances and are the sole and exclusive procedures for resolving grievances as defined herein. - 36.
+A grievance is defined as and is limited to an allegation by an employee, a group of employees, or the Union that the SFMTA has failed to implement a condition of employment as specifically set forth in this Agreement.

-Commission as set forth in the City Charter or to any rules adopted by the Commission pursuant to its Charter authorities.
+37. EXCLUSION OF CIVIL SERVICE MATTERS - The grievance procedure herein established shall have no application to matters within the jurisdiction of the Civil Service Commission as set forth in the City Charter or to any rules adopted by the Commission pursuant to its Charter authorities.